-A security breach is any unauthorized access to systems, networks, or data.
+Understanding what is a security breach starts with recognizing that any unauthorized access to systems, networks, or sensitive data qualifies as a breach event.
 It does not require malware.
 It does not require stolen files.
 And it does not require obvious damage.

 Most security breaches begin quietly, look legitimate, and go unnoticed for days or weeks.